horihori2013/BS-Browser/README.md

 ## Modifying

-If you create your own browser or a mod, make sure to change the browser name and icon in `chrome/android/java/res_chromium/values/channel_constants.xml` and translation strings (search and replace Kiwi in all `*.xtb`, all `*.grd` and all `*.grdp` files).
+If you create your own browser or a mod, make sure to change the browser name and icon in `chrome/android/java/res_chromium/values/channel_constants.xml` and translation strings (search and replace BS in all `*.xtb`, all `*.grd` and all `*.grdp` files).
 When replacing the app icon, make sure to add the new icon files in their respective `chrome/android/java/res/mipmap` folders(mdpi, hdpi etc) and also update the AndroidManifest.xml.

 ## Building